Category Archives: Trucking

 over the road trucker

-What is Over The Road (OTR) Trucking?
+What is Over the Road (OTR) Trucking?

 Also commonly referred to as OTR for short, over-the-road trucking is exactly what it sounds like.
 As a logistics professional, you’ll be tasked with hauling cargo over long distances, typically crossing state lines.
 You may even venture into other countries depending on the nature of the freight you’re carrying.